tejakoheda/Amazon_clone/README.md

 # Amazon_clone
-This is an clone of amazon.com interface using HTML and CSS
+This is an clone of amazon.com interface using HTML and CSS very responsive